DjangoGirls/tutorial/en/python_introduction/README.md

 ## Summary

-That's it. __You totally rock!__ This really wasn't so easy, so you should feel proud of yourself.
-We're definitely proud of you for making it to here!
+That's it. __You totally rock!__ This was a tricky chapter, so you should feel proud of yourself.
+We're definitely proud of you for making it this far!

 You might want to briefly do something else - stretch, walk around for a bit, rest your eyes - before going on to the next chapter. :)